-56-year-old woman fought back when carjacker tried to steal her truck - and she won
+Woman fights back when carjacker tried to steal her truck at a hospital

-BEECH GROVE, Ind. -- A trip to the hospital turned into a frightening event for a woman and her elderly mother after a man attacked them and tried to carjack their vehicle, but the 56-year-old wasn't let him get away easily.
+BEECH GROVE, Ind. -- A trip to the hospital turned into a frightening event for a woman and her elderly mother after a man attacked them and tried to carjack their vehicle, but the 56-year-old wasn't going to let him get away easily.

 Lorie Crouch said she was helping her mother out of the vehicle with her grandson when a man jumped into the driver's seat.